 The KIPP Texas Child Nutrition Program provides nutritionally balanced meals to students under The National School Lunch Program (NSLP).
-The majority of our KIPP Texas schools qualify for the Community Eligibility Provision (CEP), which enables eligible schools to serve free meals to all students, regardless of income.
+All of our KIPP Texas schools qualify for the Community Eligibility Provision (CEP), which enables KIPP Texas to offer free meals to all students, regardless of income.
 A confidential Household Income Survey is completed during online registration instead of a meal application.
 Students enrolled at our participating CEP schools will receive free breakfast, lunch, and supper (if offered).